DOI-USGS/planetary-sdi/content/moon/standards/data_checklist.md

 #### Linkages

-- [ ] Data link back to the source archive or products used in their derivation.
+- [ ] Data links back to the source archive or products used in their derivation.

 ### Discussion